+38067 48 55 333 RSS Donate

 More blogs

-Today, after the Divine Liturgy, together with the charitable organization BF Odigitriya, I collected and sent humanitarian aid to places of detention—specifically to the prison hospital of the Odesa...
+Today, together with the charitable organization BF Odigitria, I collected and sent humanitarian aid to former prisoners who are now our defenders—warriors of the Armed Forces of Ukraine: food, essential...
 Read more